-Youth is a ward of the Juvenile Court when the probation violation is filed.
+Youth is a ward of the Juvenile Court when a WIC 777 (Probation Violation is filed).

-- (1) The offense alleged is a probation violation or a violation of a court order. - (2) Change of circumstance or previous disposition of the court being ineffective in the youth's rehabilitation (WIC 778).
+- (1) The offense alleged is a probation violation or a violation of a court order.
+The PV must also include a brief summary of the detention justification. - (2) A WIC 778 (Change of Circumstance) or previous disposition of the court being ineffective in the youth's rehabilitation.